inertialsense/docs.inertialsense.com/docs/index.md

 </center>

 The **IMX-5**™ is a 10-DOF sensor module consisting of a triple redundant Inertial Measurement Unit (IMU), magnetometer, and barometer.
 Data output includes angular rate and linear acceleration.
-IMU calibration consists of bias, scale factor, cross-axis alignment, gsensitivity, and temperature compensation.
+IMU calibration consists of bias, scale factor, cross-axis alignment, g-sensitivity, and temperature compensation.

 The IMX-5 includes Attitude Heading Reference System (**AHRS**) sensor fusion to estimate roll, pitch, and heading.
 Adding GNSS input to the IMX-5 enables the onboard Inertial Navigation System (**INS**) sensor fusion to estimate roll, pitch, heading, velocity, and position.

-The **RUG-INS-5-RTK**™ combines a multi-frequency GNSS receiver with the IMX-5 enabling the Inertial Navigation System (INS) sensor fusion to estimate roll, pitch, heading, velocity, and position.
+The **RUG-IMX-5-RTK**™ combines a multi-frequency GNSS receiver with the IMX-5 enabling the INS sensor fusion to estimate roll, pitch, heading, velocity, and position.

-The **RUG-INS-5-Dual**™ combines two multi-frequency GNSS receivers and the IMX-5 onboard sensor fusion.
+The **RUG-IMX-5-Dual**™ combines two multi-frequency GNSS receivers and the IMX-5 onboard INS sensor fusion.
 Dual GNSS heading can be determined in environments that are challenging for a magnetometer.

 ## Features
 * **Tactical Grade IMU**